Dinacoding/vinotype/README.md

 - Interactive images allow users to navigate directly to specific categories with a single click.
 - By clicking on an image, users are seamlessly directed to the corresponding category page, either the wine or region.

-4. Newsletter
-- Offers subscribers access to content that is not available to the general public
-- A submit form in case the user wants to sign it.
-- It will direct the user to a Thank You page.

 ### Wireframes
 - Phone